bulkpanda/codebrew-2024/README.md

 2) Deploy API and maintain artificial intelligence model.
 3) High pressure coding and debugging.
 4) The impact of modern technology can do to traditional social problems.
+5) Figma skills (with powerful functions inside the plugins)

 ## Future improvements
 1) More detailed product level food type database for a better food type detection.